SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - Create one s3 bucket and lock the s3 bucket using dynamodb table ?
 - What are there otherthan "Terraform S3 remote state" ?
 - Does S3 buckets are chargable in aws ?
+- How to create multiple environments in 3 ways and what are they ? same code but with different configurations.
+- Do we need to create different buckets and dynamodb_tables for dev and prod ? or same bucket ?
+- What function you have used to control different environments in tfvars method ?
+- When you are switching from one env to another env, you need to reconfigure the backend.
+- When you do terraform init ---> Backend will also be there, so here you have multiple environments, so use "terraform init -backend-config=dev/backend.tf" & "terraform init -reconfigure -backend- config=prod/backend.tf"
 -